 - It is very important to understand the exact subtype of CD that you have because each subtype can require different treatment approaches.

-- Castleman disease is first classified based on the number of lymph node(s) or regions that are affected.
+- Castleman disease is first classified based on the number of enlarged lymph node(s) or regions that are detected on imaging.

 - A patient with a single enlarged lymph node (or single region of enlarged lymph nodes) with CD features identified by a pathologist under the microscope is diagnosed with Unicentric Castleman disease (UCD).[Castleman’s original article].

-- A patient with enlarged lymph nodes in multiple regions of the body with the same CD features identified by a pathologist under the microscope, along with an array of specific symptoms and laboratory test results, is diagnosed with Multicentric Castleman disease (MCD).
+- A patient with enlarged lymph nodes in multiple regions of the body, an excisional lymph node biopsy showing microscopic features of CD, and an array of specific symptoms and laboratory test results is diagnosed with Multicentric Castleman disease (MCD).
 [Article on Diagnosis Guidelines].

 - Further, there are two subtypes of multicentric Castleman disease (MCD).
 If an MCD patient’s lymph node or blood sample is found to be infected with Human Herpes Virus-8 (HHV-8), she/he is considered to have HHV-8-associated MCD.